From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Nesting season starts in late March or early April, during which time the hens build their nests on the ground, usually in tall grasses in fields or the forest.
-The hens lay one egg a day until 10 – 12 eggs have been laid.
-The average incubation time is 28 days, and in late May or early June the eggs will hatch over a 24 to 36 hour period.
+The hens lay one egg a day until 10 to 12 eggs have been laid.
+The average incubation time is 28 days, and in late May or early June the eggs hatch over a 24 to 36 hour period.

 During the first 4 weeks of life, baby turkeys, called poults, are unable to fly and rely on their mother for protection.
-Hens hiss and ruffle their feathers to scare away predators and will only abandon the nest as a last option.
+Hens hiss and ruffle their feathers to scare away predators and will only abandon the nest as a last resort.
 When the poults are between 4 and 5 weeks old, they are able to fly 25 – 50 feet and begin to roost in trees with their mother.
 Turkeys learn from each other, usually by imitating older birds.
 Through this process they learn how to find food and how to navigate the boundaries of their home range.

 POSSIBLE CONFLICTS AND SOLUTIONS

 Wild turkeys are social birds who live in flocks, which are organized by “pecking order.”
 Sometimes turkeys believe humans are part of the “pecking order” and will treat them accordingly.
 If a turkey views someone as dominant, they will act submissive or fearful.
 If someone is viewed as a subordinate, however, the turkey may act boldly.

 To prevent conflicts with turkeys:

 Do not feed turkeys.
 Whether intentional or not, feeding wild animals may lead to bold or aggressive behavior.

 Clean up bird feeder areas.
 Birdseed can attract wild turkeys, as well as other animals, so make sure you clean up spilt seed around bird feeders daily or use a feeder designed to keep seed off the ground.